jaidixit310/jaidixit310/README.md

 - 👀 I’m interested in coding and programming a lot
 - 🌱 Thank You for reading

-- And Yeah, in future, I am definitely going to make my profile look better.
+- And Yeah, in future, I will definitely improve my profile to look better.

 <!---
 jaidixit310/jaidixit310 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.